-This first Monitor Configuration Screen is accessed by pressing the Monitor Configuration Button located on the Features Screens or from the "Prev" Button located on second Monitor Configuration Screen.
-This Screen allows you to set the system time and date by pressing the associated up and Down Buttons.
+The third Monitor Configuration Screen is accessed by pressing the Next Button located on the second Monitor Configuration Screen or from the "Prev" Button located on fourth Monitor Configuration Screen.
+This Screen allows you to set the Night Time Display Settings by pressing the associated Up and Down Buttons FEATURES SCREENS MONITOR CONFIGURATION SCREEN 1

-This second Monitor Configuration Screen is accessed by pressing the Next Button located on the first Monitor Configuration Screen or from the "Prev" Button located on third Monitor Configuration Screen.
-This Screen allows you to set the Day Time Display Settings by pressing the associated Up and Down Buttons.
+The first Monitor Configuration Screen is accessed by pressing the Monitor Configuration Button located on the Features Screens or from the "Prev" Button located on second Monitor Configuration Screen.
+This Screen allows you to set the system time and date by pressing the associated up and Down Buttons